-Position Hr/Wk Mo/Yr Job Duties Student Lab Assistants 80.00 12.00 Assist students and faculty in the Kunde Hall Math Computer Lab.
+Position Hr/Wk Mo/Yr Job Duties Student Lab Assistants 80.00 12.00 Assist students and faculty in the Lindel Hall STEM Success Center.
 The lab currently is open almost 80 hours/week, and student lab assistant coverage is needed to supplement the assistance provided by the adjunct lab instructors.
-Technically these students are now hired by and supervised by an IT employee, but they are still paid through the Math budget.
+We try to hire as many students who qualify for federal work study as possibe, but very few students qualify for that in STEM these days.
+These students are paid from the Math budget.